Getting Started with Job Control - jobs, fg, bg, and Ctrl+Z

 Run tail -f in the background while editing a file with vim.
 Classic parallel workflow.

-With & alone, output bleeds into your terminal: A backgrounded command's stdout still prints to your terminal by default.
+With & alone, output bleeds into your terminal: Standard output (a command's ordinary results) still prints to your terminal by default, and so does standard error (its error messages).
 If it's noisy, redirect with > file 2>&1 to send output to a file (or > /dev/null 2>&1 to discard).

 5. jobs: See What's Running